Pesicp/XStream-Player-Kodi21/README.md

 - **Show Favorites in sections** — Toggle favorites visibility in Movies, Series, and Live TV
 - **Show Recently Watched in sections** — Toggle Recently Watched folders on/off
 - **TMDB metadata** — Fetch movie plots and posters from TMDB (requires free API key from themoviedb.org)
+- **TMDB plots only** — Fetch only plot/info without changing posters

 ### Addon Groups
 - **Enable Group 1-5** — Toggle which groups appear in the main menu